abrahamife/simone-lungarella.github.io/content/projects/DesignPatterns.md

 showInProjects: true
 ---

 A Java implementation of commons design patterns.
+The repository provide a list of most common design patterns and their implementation.
+The code is fully documented to make easier following the implementation.